 Transportation Performance Management

-Transportation Performance Management (TPM) is part of the federal surface transportation system legislation.
-It is a strategic approach which uses information to make investment and policy decisions to achieve performance outcomes related to identified national goals.
+Transportation Performance Management (TPM) is part of the MAP-21/FAST Act.
+It is a strategic approach which uses system information to make investment and policy decisions to achieve outcomes related to seven national performance goals.
 These goals include safety, infrastructure condition, congestion reduction, system reliability, freight movement and economic vitality, environmental sustainability, and reduced project delivery delays.
 For more information on TPM, visit Federal Highway Administration's (FHWA) Transportation Performance Management.